 If you’re a contractor paid via your employer’s payroll, you should receive compulsory super payments from your employer.
 So it can be worth checking to see if you’re getting paid what you’re owed.

 According to the ATO, if you’re a contractor paid mainly for your labour, then you might be considered an employee for superannuation purposes.
 That means you could be entitled to contributions paid into your super account by your employer.

 If you're not sure, you can use the ATO's 'Am I entitled to super?' tool to find out whether you are entitled to super from that employer.
 This is an important check so that you don't miss out on any owed super.

 The Superannuation Guarantee – if your employer is paying your super

-- Classified as an employee (as opposed to a contractor)
+You’re eligible for the super guarantee if you’re classified as an employee (as opposed to a contractor).

 Quick checks to manage your super

-1. Find all of your super
+1. Find all your super

 2. Consolidate multiple super accounts